Home » Session Chairs

 The success of Academic Excellence Showcase is dependent upon the many faculty and staff that serve as session chairs.
-Session chairs play a critical role in developing sessions that best fit the needs of their discipline or program, promoting participation from their colleagues and students, and managing student submissions.
-Session chairs serve as a critical link between the PURE coordinator who steers the AES planning committee and the presenting students with their sponsoring faculty or staff member.
+Session chairs play a critical role in developing sessions that best fit the needs of their discipline or program including promoting participation from their colleagues and students and managing student submissions.
+Session chairs serve as an important link between the PURE coordinator who steers the AES planning committee and the presenting students with their sponsoring faculty or staff member.
 Please consider chairing a session at this year’s showcase!

 Students in theatre, dance, and music may present short performances.
 Care will be taken to schedule performances in rooms appropriate for successful presentation quality.
-Also, students of history and theory in these disciplines can present papers.
+Note that students of history and theory in performing arts can also present papers, symposium-style (which falls under the Presentation category).

-Panels are useful for communicating views and experiences by a group of presenters who have worked on the same project / topic.
-One variation is to follow the presentation of papers by a panel discussion.
-The authors of the papers as well as other experts may participate on the panel.
+Panels are useful for communicating views and experiences by a group of presenters who have worked on the same project or topic.
+One variation is to follow the presentation of papers with a panel discussion.
+The authors of the papers as well as other experts may participate in the panel.

 Forms and Deadlines

-As the Session Chair, you will need to complete and submit the AES Session Planning & Scheduling Form (link coming soon) online to notify the Showcase committee of your intentions.
+As the Session Chair, you will need to complete and submit the AES Session Planning & Scheduling Form online to notify the Showcase committee of your intentions.
 Please note that you must be logged into your WOU Portal to access this link.
-The AES Session Planning & Scheduling Form must be completed by April 8th, 2016 at midnight.
+The AES Session Planning & Scheduling Form must be completed by midnight Monday week two of spring term.
+Note that all session chairs must fill out this form; verbal or email confirmation of your intent to participate is not enough.

 Following approval of your session idea, you will be issued (via email) a link to an online Proposal to Present form to share with your students to collect their showcase submissions.
 You will also be given access to the Google spreadsheet that collects these submissions, so that you can: